OctopusDeploy/docs/docs/packaging-applications/build-servers/github-actions.md

 ---
 title: GitHub Actions
-description: GitHub Actions can leverage the Octo CLI to pack, build, push, and create releases for Octopus Deploy.
+description: GitHub Actions can leverage the Octopus CLI to pack, build, push, and create releases for Octopus Deploy.
 position: 55
 ---